Simple Tax Guide for Americans in Greece

 - furniture 15% - 20%, office machines 15% - 20%, computers 24% - 30% or 100%

 - private cars 11% - 15%, trucks and buses 15% - 20%

 Stock is valued at the lower of acquisition cost or market value.

 Capital losses are deducted from the taxable trading income.

-Dividends are subject to dividend tax at 10% (effective from 1 January 2009).
+Dividends are taxed at a rate of 10% (reduced from 15% for dividends received on or after 1 January 2019).
 This tax is paid additionally to the corporate tax.

-All loan interest paid at home and abroad is deductible and there are no thin capitalisation provisions.
+All loan interest paid at home and abroad is deductible and there are no thin capitalization provisions.

 Losses incurred in a financial year may be carried forward to be set off against profits of the following five financial years.

 Foreign sourced dividends are added to the taxable income of the company.